 Getting a Geology degree at IU has a lot of big advantages.
-This section of our website goes into the enormous range of good things about the department.
+This section of our website outlines the enormous range of opportunities and courses in the Department.

-Your fellow students, faculty and scientists work together – there's a collegial, non–competitive, open–door spirit in the department.
+Your fellow students, faculty and scientists work together.
+There is a collegial, non–competitive, open–door spirit in the department.
 Also, the department is pretty well funded with a big alumni network.

 Students from around the world come to study here.
 IU itself is pretty great and welcoming.
 Bloomington has a thriving cultural life.
 The area around and including Bloomington is geologically interesting – riddled with caves, filled with state and national forests, hills, woodlands, rivers, streams, pastures, rock quarries, and even Indiana’s biggest lake.